Consumer Proposal Eligibility

 Contact a Licensed Trustee for a Free Debt Relief Evaluation

-Your creditors also must vote to accept your proposal.
+Your creditors also must vote to accept your consumer proposal.

 The vast majority of proposals are accepted, in part because your trustee, through his experience will draft a proposal that has the greatest chance of being accepted.